 Compliance Next Steps (CNS) is tailored to each property, and provides an opportunity to ensure all parties involved with OHFA-funded multifamily properties are aware of federal and state regulations stemming from various funding sources.
-Completion of the CNS process is required as part of the Form 8609 request.
+Completion of the CNS process is required as part of the request for IRS Form 8609.

-Owners, developers and management agents are required to participate in the compliance next step meeting and as warranted additional transition meetings.
-OHFA Multifamily Training and Technical Assistance staff will set up an initial CNS meeting based upon following criteria being identified in the OHFA Quarterly Construction Monitoring Form:
+Developers and management agents are required to participate in the CNS meeting and, as warranted, additional transition meetings.
+OHFA may also require the owner or owner representative to participate in the meeting(s).
+Syndicators will be invited to attend the meeting(s) but are not required.
+OHFA MT&TA staff will schedule an initial CNS meeting based upon the following criteria that is identified in the OHFA Quarterly Construction Monitoring Form:

-- New Construction or HDAP: when the project reaches the 50 percent construction completion point. - Acquisition/Rehabilitation: when the property is transferred to the new ownership entity.
+- New Construction or HDAP: when the project reaches the 50 percent construction completion point. - Acquisition/Rehabilitation: when the property is transferred to the new ownership entity. - Rehabilitation only: when the property reaches the 50 percent rehabilitation completion point or within 30 days of the first or only building placing in service, whichever is first.